-Assigned student evaluation of the LIC, sites, and didactics is required.
-The student must complete evaluations online in the required time frame.
+Assigned student evaluation of the clerkship, sites, faculty, and didactics is required.
+The student must complete evaluations in one45 in the required time frame.
 All comments will be expected to model constructive feedback using the W3 model and must contain references and comments to specific behaviors and/or events (positive or negative).

-If the student does not complete the required assigned evaluations within one week after the end of the LIC, the student will be assigned a formative Level 1 for the EPO targeting "giving and receiving constructive feedback" and will be required to submit the missing evaluation data in narrative form within the second week after the LIC.
+If the student does not complete the required assigned evaluations within one week after the end of the clerkship, the student will be assigned a formative Level 1 for the EPO targeting Professionalism "Show integrity, accountability, responsiveness, and balance of self-care" and will be required to submit the missing evaluation data in narrative form within the second week after the clerkship.

-Once the student has successfully submitted their evaluation in narrative form within the second week after the LIC the student will have successfully demonstrated meeting expectations in professionalism.
+Once the student has successfully submitted their evaluation in narrative form within the second week after the clerkship the student will have successfully demonstrated meeting expectations in professionalism.

-If the student has not successfully submitted their evaluation in narrative form within the second week after the LIC the student will be considered as having not met expectations and a summative Level 1 rating for the EPO targeting "giving and receiving constructive feedback" will be automatically assigned.
-The Office of Assessment and Evaluation will track this and report to the clerkship director.
+If the student has not successfully submitted their evaluation in narrative form within the second week after the clerkship the student will be considered as having not met expectations and a summative Level 1 rating for the EPO targeting Professionalism "Show integrity, accountability, responsiveness, and balance of self-care" will be assigned.
+The Office of Assessment and Evaluation will track this and report to the Office of Student Affairs.